danwing/cidfi/draft-wing-cidfi.md

 As the proof of ownership of its UDP 4-tuple is only useful to CIDFI Network Elements near the client, the client MAY reduce traffic to the server by modulating the IP TTL of its STUN Indication messages.
+The client SHOULD set TTL/Hop Limit to "min-ttl".
+The client MAY use other values (e.g., explicit configuration, inferred from probe messages).

 Processing continues with the next step.